kaitlynatif/Random_Password_Generator/README.md

 ```

 ## Description
-Built from scratch a random password generator using HTML, CSS, and JavaScript.
+Built a password generator using HTML, CSS, and JavaScript.
 The password generator includes prompts for password criteria such as character length and character type.
 A password is then generated that matches the selected criteria.
 A feature to copy and paste the password to the clipboard has also been included.

 ## Usage

+Below is an image of the user interface of the password generator as displayed to the user:

 ![Alt text](Assets/password-generator-screenshot.png?raw=true "JavaScript Password Generator")